PeWe79/rivendell_server_install/README.md

-This is How to install Rivendell (As Server) 3.6.6 on Ubuntu 18.04 from Source.
+This is How to install Rivendell (As Server) 3.6.6 on Ubuntu 18.04 on VMWare machine from Rivendell Source.